NDJSec/FALCON/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Setting up TribeAI, setup has been wrapped into Docker containers controlled with Docker Compose.
+Setting up FALCON, setup has been wrapped into Docker containers controlled with Docker Compose.
 While, bare-metal installation is possible, for networking ease of use.
 Deployment should be done with Docker.

 ### Prerequisites